Best Foods for Brain Health

 Because the brain experiences higher metabolism than the rest of the body, as evidenced by its consumption of a disproportionate amount of nutritional resources, it is also more likely to develop oxidative stress.
 This can lead to the degeneration of neurons seen in disorders, such as memory issues, as well as the loss of both memory and cognitive abilities.
 A diet that’s high in antioxidants can reduce the effect of oxidative stress on this degeneration and preserve brain function.

 There are several nutrients known to affect cognitive ability.
 They provide the brain’s neurons with nutrition, stimulation, and relief from oxidative stress.
 Listed below are the natural ingredients with the most scientific evidence of memory enhancement and cognitive boosting ability, and the brain foods that contain the greatest numbers of them.

 - Curcumin – This yellow chemical is an antioxidant that comes from plants of the ginger family.
 It is a food additive that adds both color and flavor and is one of the ingredients in curry powder.
-It has neuroprotective qualities and can reverse the cognitive deficits caused by oxidative damage due to free radicals.
+It has neuroprotective qualities.

 - Choline – This essential nutrient is similar to the water-soluble vitamins and is used in the body to produce the neurotransmitter acetylcholine.
-The body is only able to produce a small amount of this molecule, so dietary supplementation is necessary.
-Research demonstrates that it can increase cognitive function in patients with memory problems.
+The body is only able to produce a small amount of this molecule, so dietary supplementation may be necessary.

 Dark Berries (Nutrients 2, 4, 5, 6, 7, 8, 10, 11, 12, 13, 14)